 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

-With the increase in higher rise buildings being constructed, balconies are increasingly part of any design.
-They offer a semblance of outdoor space for properties above ground floor and are often adorned with plants and furniture as added living space.
-It is important that these areas are protected as much as possible.
-Typically decking is considered, but often just an open field area is the finish.
-Ultimately the area needs to be waterproofed to provide protection to areas below.
+With the increase in high rise buildings being used in new construction projects, balconies are increasingly part of any design.
+They provide outdoor space for properties above ground floor level, and are often adorned with plants and furniture.
+It is important these areas are protected as they need to withstand frequent rainfall, a variety of weather condition of both high and low temperatures.

 Balcony areas have to be waterproofed to protect and preserve the areas underneath.
 Often these are living areas such as kitchens, or bedrooms below.
 These areas do need to be waterproofed as most balconies in modern buildings are above occupied property.